 Beth Stirnaman, a Southern California based photographer worked with Hayk for six weeks to give an opportunity for these individuals to share their normally unseen perspectives of the city through the lens of a camera.
 Lamp is grateful to Beth Stirnaman and Samy's Camera for their donated time and equipment to give formerly homeless and men and women on Skid Row a voice.
 You can learn more about Beth’s work and Samy’s Camera by visiting bethshootspeople.com and samys.com.
 You can also see the documentary of the photography program at buzzfeed.com.

 Lamp has long been a trailblazer in permanent supportive housing and harm reduction.
 Central to this notion is the agency's commitment to continuously develop programming that is both innovative and effective in meeting the unique needs of homeless individuals living with mental illness and other co-occurring disorders.
-For more than a decade, the Art Project has served as a shining example of Lamp's innovative, service-enriched model.
+For more than a decade, the Lamp Arts Program has served as a shining example of Lamp's innovative, service-enriched model.